Disentangled Wasserstein Autoencoder for T-Cell Receptor Engineering: Baseline methods

 We compare our model with two types of methods for the generation of the optimized TCR $\bx'$: (1) mutation-based, which iteratively adds random mutations to the template sequence; and (2) generation-based, which generates novel sequences of the pre-determined length range.
 For both types of methods, the modified/generated sequences are selected by peptide binding scores from the respective pre-trained ERGO.
 The experiments are performed on each peptide in the dataset independently.

-\subsubsection{Mutation-based baselines}
+\subsection{Mutation-based baselines}

-\paragraph{Random mutation} (\texttt{rm}) The TCR is randomly mutated by one amino acid for 8 times progressively.
+\paragraph{Random mutation} (\texttt{naive rm}) The TCR is randomly mutated by one amino acid for 8 times progressively.
 This process is repeated for 10 runs for each TCR and the resulting one with the highest ERGO prediction score is reported. \paragraph{Greedy mutation} (\texttt{greedy}) For each TCR, 10 randomly mutated sequences are generated, each with one amino acid difference from the original sequence.
 Among the 10 mutated sequences, we select the one that gives the highest binding prediction with the given peptide as the template for the next run.
 This process is repeated 8 times. \paragraph{Genetic algorithm} (\texttt{genetic}) Let $M$ be the sample size.
 For each TCR, 10 randomly mutated sequences are generated, each with one amino acid difference from the original sequence.
-All mutated sequences along with the original TCRs are then pooled together, and the top $M$ sequences that give highest binding prediction are used as the input for the next run.
+All mutated sequences along with the original TCRs are then pooled together, and the top $M$ sequences that give the highest binding prediction are used as the input for the next run.
 This process is repeated 8 times.

-\subsubsection{Generation-based baselines}
+\subsection{Generation-based baselines}

 \paragraph{Monte Carlo tree search} (\texttt{MCTS}) TCRs are generated by adding amino acids iteratively, resulting in a search tree.
-When TCR length reaches 10, the binding score is estimated by ERGO.
-For each iteration, a random node is selected for the expansion and evaluated by ERGO, and the scores of all its parent nodes are updated accordingly.
+When the TCR length reaches 10, the binding score is estimated by ERGO.
+For each iteration, a random node is selected for expansion and then evaluated by ERGO, and the scores of all its parent nodes are updated accordingly.
 The tree expansion ends when the length reaches 20.
-For every generation process, the highest leaf node is added into the output TCR set.
+For every generation process, the highest leaf node is added to the output TCR set.